horst-n/WireMailSmtp/README.md

 ###Changelog###

++    0.0.7 added new sentLog methods for permanent logging, intended for usage with third party modules, e.g. newsletter modules

 +    0.0.6 corrected addSignature to check and respect the config screen setting

 +    0.0.5 added multiple emails sending and bulkmail sending